Gabriela DeBues-Stafford: 2016–21

 DeBues-Stafford competing in the women's 1500 m at the 2016 World Indoor Championships in Portland, finishing twelfth in the heats and thus not advancing to the event final.
 In July 2016, she was officially named to Canada's Olympic team for the 2016 Summer Olympics in Rio de Janeiro.
 She placed ninth in her heat of the women's 1500 m event, and twenty-fifth overall, and thus did not advance to the semi-final phase of the competition.

 The following year, she made her World Athletics Championships debut at the 2017 World Championships in Athletics, where she placed twenty-first in the semi-finals of the 1500 m and did not advance.

 In a series of championships appearances in 2018, DeBues-Stafford competed for Canada at the World Indoor Championships and the 2018 Commonwealth Games, in neither case advancing past the heats.
 At the 2018 NACAC Championships in Toronto she won the bronze medal with a time of 4:07.36.
 While competing at the British Grand Prix on the 2018 Diamond League, she met coach Andy Young and, following discussions, agreed to move to train in Glasgow, where Young's other students included Laura Muir.

 DeBues-Stafford enjoyed a strong 2019, breaking the national records for the indoor mile and 5,000 metres and the outdoor 1,500 metre, mile and 5,000 metre records.
 She would go on to add the indoor 1,500 metre record in 2020.
 Making her second Worlds appearance at the 2019 World Athletics Championships in Doha, she advanced to the final in the women's 1500 m event and placed sixth with a time of 3:56.12.
-In doing so, she achieved her previously-stated goal of running in the final in a time under four minutes.
-She remarked afterward that "I really believed I had a chance at a medal, even 200 meters from the finish," but that "once I was into the homestretch, I knew I didn’t have it."
+In doing so, she achieved her previously stated goal of running in the final in a time under four minutes.
+She remarked afterward that "I really believed I had a chance at a medal, even 200 meters from the finish," but that "once I was into the homestretch, I knew I didn't have it."
 Following this, she moved to train at Portland's Bowerman Track Club under Shalane Flanagan.

 With the COVID-19 pandemic delaying the 2020 Summer Olympics by a year, DeBues-Stafford continued to train with a focus on strength and endurance work.
 As the 2021 season started, she broke the 1 minute 59 seconds barrier at the Portland Track Festival's 800 metres event, becoming one of only three women in the world who have run under 1:59 in the 800 metres, 3:57 in the 1500 metres, and 14:45 in the 5000 metres.
 She was again named to the Canadian Olympic team, this time alongside her sister Lucia.
 Both competed in the women's 1500 m event in Tokyo, with Gabriela advancing to the event final while Lucia finished thirteenth in the semi-finals, narrowly missing being amongst the final twelve.
-She placed fifth in the Olympic final.
+Gabriela placed fifth in the Olympic final.